top of page

 Functional Groups - Part I

-This section was taught by Professor Brent Copp again and a similar approach could be used for this section as for sections such as the Foundation and Functional Groups Part 1 sections.
+This section was taught by Dr Kaitlin Beare again and a similar approach could be used for this section as for sections such as the Foundation and Functional Group Part II.
 This section was considered quite straightforward in terms of lecture content as it primarily covered the reaction mechanisms of various organic compounds, beginning with alkenes, alkynes, aromatic compounds & alkyl halides.
 Although described as 'straightforward', as usual, care must be taken since it was not always easy in the tests or exams.

 Acids and Bases